Theodore Doughty Miller: Early life

-Theodore Doughty Miller was born September 19, 1835 in New York City.
+Miller was born September 19, 1835, in New York City.
 His parents were Henry and Sarah Miller.
 Henry died when Theodore was an infant and Sarah died when he was about sixteen.
 He had an older brother who went to California during the gold rush and died in the 1862 sinking of the SS Golden Gate.
 As a boy, he went to colored school no. 1 headed by John Patterson.
 In July, 1849 he passed the teacher's examination and became first assistant in the Public High School.
 As a youth he attended St. Phillips Episcopal Church.
 He left this church and joined the Church of the Messiah led by Alexander Crummell.

 From 1849 to 1851 he studied during the evenings and Saturdays at the St. Augustine Institute and began to study all religious creeds and compare them with the bible.
 He was baptized into the Baptist church, but did not agree with that church's doctrine of Baptism.
-In 1851 he moved to Trenton, New Jersey to become principal of a public school there.
+In 1851 he moved to Trenton, New Jersey, to become principal of a public school there.
 Around that time he married Elizabeth P. Wood.
 He also helped form a young men's association and organized a choir and Sunday school of the local Mt.
 Zion A. M. E. church.
-In 1856 he left Trenton to take charge of a public school at Newburgh, New York, where he finally joined the Baptist church along with his wife, both being baptized February 22, 1857 in the Hudson River.
+In 1856 he left Trenton to take charge of a public school at Newburgh, New York, where he finally joined the Baptist church along with his wife, both being baptized February 22, 1857, in the Hudson River.
 He joined the Shiloh Baptist Church where his position as a church leader was opposed by the white pastor.
 In spite of this, he was chosen as teacher and then superintendent of the Sunday school and made a trustee and deacon of the church.
 When his further advancement was opposed by the pastor, he opened his own church where he preached on Sunday afternoons and nights - although he was not licensed to preach by the Church.
 He attended the American Baptist Missionary Society Convention at Philadelphia in 1858 where he along with Leonard Grimes, William Spellman, and Sampson White pushed the organization to oppose slavery.
 They voted to have no fellowship with slave-holding ministries.
 He preached at the convention and he was given a recommendation that he be licensed, either at Shiloh or at the First Baptist Church, a white church which had promised to give him license.
 Under this pressure, Shiloh granted him a license and he began to preach.